samuelmbiya/rc522-iot/README.md

 A python wrapper API that allows you to interface with the mfrc522 RFID card reader and a Raspberry Pi

-* Free software: MIT license

 Requirements
 --------
-The code requires you to have the mfrc522 and RPi.GPIO libraries installed.
-They can be installed using the following commands respectively ``sudo pip3 install mfrc522`` and ``pip install RPi.GPIO``
+This code requires you to have the mfrc522 and RPi.GPIO libraries installed.
+They can be installed using the following commands respectively ``sudo pip3 install mfrc522`` and ``pip install RPi.GPIO``.
+It is also recommended that you make use of a python virtual environment before installing the libraries, by making use of tools such as venv or virtualenv.

 Features
 --------